Jollywatt/GeometricAlgebra.jl/docs/src/theory/products.md

 [`A ∧ B`](@ref) or [`wedge(A, B)`](@ref)

-The wedge product may be defined as the highest-grade part of the geometric product.
+The wedge product may be thought of as the highest-grade part of the geometric product.
 For example, if ``A`` and ``B`` are multivectors of grade ``p`` and ``q``, respectively, then ``A ∧ B = ⟨AB⟩_{p + q}``.
 This definition can be extended linearly to general multivectors as
 ```math